How to Hire The Right Marketer to Scale Your Business in 2026

 1. Should I invest in a marketing generalist or a specialist?

-2. Should I hire a senior from a large organisation who has been managing a team?
+2. Should I hire a senior professional from a large organisation who has experience managing a team?

-3. What should I be paying my first marketing hire?
+3. What compensation should I offer my first marketing hire?

-4. How do I measure the success of the hire?
+4. How should I measure the success of this hire?

 According to Rebecca Godkin, Lead Talent Partner at iknowho and a specialist in sourcing highly skilled marketers to accelerate growth, the importance of these first-time hires cannot be overstated.